When it comes to getting a mortgage, they say there are no stupid questions.

 MIP on FHA loans will depend on how much the loan amount is and how much you use as a down payment.
 View the FHA mortgage insurance premium chart.

-If you’re getting a conventional loan it’s call private mortgage insurance (PMI).
+If you’re getting a conventional loan, it’s called private mortgage insurance (PMI).
 Conventional loans have a lower mortgage insurance premium than FHA at just 0.50%.
-The fee will be included into your monthly payment.
+The fee will be included in your monthly payment.

 This is not an all-inclusive list.
 You should be asking your lender lots of questions.